elsteveogrande/binspect/README.md

 the `context` constructor.
 If you don't care about this, and the standard allocation functions are okay to use in your situation, just use `std::allocator<std::byte>`.

-The allocator you provide can be any type that provides `allocate` and `deallocate` returning or accepting `std::byte*` pointers.
+The allocator you provide can be any type that provides `allocate` and `deallocate` functions having the expected signatures:

 ```
 std::byte* allocate(size_t n);